chanakya-vc/wwwhome/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a fourth year Ph.D. student at Boston University and am advised by [Dr. Vivek Goyal](https://www.vivekgoyal.org) as part of the Signal Transformation and Information Representation(STIR) Group.
+I’m a fourth-year Ph.D. student at Boston University, where I work under the guidance of [Dr. Vivek Goyal](https://www.vivekgoyal.org) in the Signal Transformation and Information Representation (STIR) Group.
+My research is centered around developing model-based learning solutions for inverse problems in computational imaging and machine learning.
+Currently, I am focused on creating forward models and physics-based estimators for particle beam microscopy, particularly in the areas of material analysis and edge detection for segmentation, with applications in semiconductor device characterization and metrology.

- I am interested in developing model-based learning solutions for inverse problems in computational imaging and machine learning.
-My current research focuses on developing forward models and physics-based estimators for particle beam microscopy with a focus on material analysis and edge detection for segmentation applied to semiconductor device characterization and metrology.
+Outside of my research, I’m passionate about running and hiking.
+I’m also an aspiring astronomer with a growing interest in astrophotography!

 {{< icon name="download" pack="fas" >}} My full resume is available {{< staticref "uploads/resume.pdf" "newtab" >}}here{{< /staticref >}}.